Academany/fabzero/basic/git.md

 And it is just a matter of pasting the clipboard in the SSH Keys section of github/gitlab.
 A piece of advice.
 Name that key in github/gitlab as the computer you are using.
 If you loose that computer or you feel that the key is compromised you will know what key to delete.

-> Question: Can you have more than one key?
+> **Think about it:** Can you have more than one key?
 Can you copy the keys to another computer?

 ## Cloning a repository using a SSH connection
 This time locate the SSH address to clone the repository.
 In your computer, inside a terminal window, navigate to where you want to clone the repository (**recommended your home directory**):